-In this way, the desired HDMI device will be selected as default device on Windows 10.
+In this way, the desired HDMI device will be selected as the default device on Windows 10.

 Configuring Display Settings

-If still problem persists, then move to manual detection of your device.
-In Windows 10, the system has provided an easy tracking of device by a single click of “Detect switch” option present in the settings option.
+If the still problem persists, then move to manual detection of your device.
+In Windows 10, the system has provided an easy tracking of devices by a single click of the “Detect switch” option present in the settings option.
 For this: